Updated November, 2020

 After Ikenna’s classmate Albino graduated, he was hired by a construction company to draft designs for building projects.
 He specializes in timber design and detailing, and has also worked in architectural steel detailing.

 There are so many career paths in building design.
 You never know where your talents might take you.
 Gaining practical drafting skills and knowledge is an essential first step in finding your niche.

 Image courtesy of Zaneen where Ikenna works as a lighting designer/tester

 Find your unique strengths as a building designer

-If you’re just starting out, you probably don’t realize how many ways there are to specialize within the field of architectural design.
-People come to this industry from all different backgrounds.
+If you’re just starting out, you probably don’t realize how many ways there are to specialize within the field of building design.
+People come to this industry from many different backgrounds.

 Some students have some experience in construction.
 Others have talents in art and drawing.
 Jacob says he’s worked with people who have backgrounds in business management, writing and communications, fine arts, and computer software.

 His goal as an instructor is to help each student build on their natural talents, so they can find a design career path that really fits their profile.

 “Each student has strengths upon which to build.
 For example, a background in business management will be useful for students who wish to run their own building design business.
-And a background in computers will help students who wish to focus on the technical aspects of a design office.
+And a background in computers will help students who wish to focus on the technical aspects of a design office."

 A talented artist will likely find employment in rendering and presentation, while a confident, verbal person could be employed on the sales and development side of the profession...

 Through the coursework of the Building Design program, each student is encouraged to develop the skills they already have, while learning new skills that build on their strengths.”

 Building design offers many different career paths, including specializations in: